ryandude97/project-4/README.md

 **4.** Once the basic skeleton of the site was functional I deployed the site to Heroku via Heroku CLI.
 Heroku Django deployment documentation can be found [here](https://devcenter.heroku.com/categories/python-support)

-**5.** I created another Github repository to document the deployment process [here](https://github.com/mheerspink75/herokudjangoapp-deployheroku)

-**6.** Added miniaturized [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/download/) CSS and JS files, miniaturized [jQuery](https://jquery.com/download/), miniaturized [Plotly.js](https://plot.ly/javascript/getting-started/) charting library to the project static files folder.
+**5.** Added miniaturized [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/download/) CSS and JS files, miniaturized [jQuery](https://jquery.com/download/), miniaturized [Plotly.js](https://plot.ly/javascript/getting-started/) charting library to the project static files folder.

-**7.** pip installed python pandas, pandas-datareader, dash, django-plotly-dash and django-crispy-forms to the virtual envrionment.
+**6.** pip installed python pandas, pandas-datareader, dash, django-plotly-dash and django-crispy-forms to the virtual envrionment.

-**8.** Wrote a series of python API requests to retrieve CSV and JSON data.
+**7.** Wrote a series of python API requests to retrieve CSV and JSON data.

-**9.** Created charts with python plotly and plotly.js to display data from the external APIs and from the Django database.
+**8.** Created charts with python plotly and plotly.js to display data from the external APIs and from the Django database.

-**10.** Created a registration page, login/logout page and user authentication system with Django Admin, Django Forms, django-crispy-forms, Django Templates and Bootstrap.
+**9.** Created a registration page, login/logout page and user authentication system with Django Admin, Django Forms, django-crispy-forms, Django Templates and Bootstrap.

-**11.** Created an Account model that credits the user $50,000 USD when the new user logs in for the first time and updates the Bitcoin and USD balances for the authenticated user when trades are placed from the user's account.
+**10.** Created an Account model that credits the user $50,000 USD when the new user logs in for the first time and updates the Bitcoin and USD balances for the authenticated user when trades are placed from the user's account.

-**12.** Created a Transactions model that logs the transacitions history of the authenticated user when trades are placed.
+**11.** Created a Transactions model that logs the transacitions history of the authenticated user when trades are placed.

-**13.** Added a Reset button to allow the authenticated user to reset their Account balances and Transactions histories to their defaults.
+**12.** Added a Reset button to allow the authenticated user to reset their Account balances and Transactions histories to their defaults.

-**14.** Created a trading interface that allows the authenticated user to place BUY/SELL trades in either BTC or USD quantites, displays the current Bitcoin exchange rate, 24 hour and low price, updates the Account balances and displays the transaction history when trades are placed.
+**13.** Created a trading interface that allows the authenticated user to place BUY/SELL trades in either BTC or USD quantites, displays the current Bitcoin exchange rate, 24 hour and low price, updates the Account balances and displays the transaction history when trades are placed.

-**15.** Created an account interface that allows the authenticated user to track their portfolio performance by displaying account balances and chart data.
+**14.** Created an account interface that allows the authenticated user to track their portfolio performance by displaying account balances and chart data.

-**16.** Created a Quote interface that allows the user to track daily crypto currency prices and displays a time series chart.
+**15.** Created a Quote interface that allows the user to track daily crypto currency prices and displays a time series chart.

-**17.** Created a News page that pulls recent news stories from an API request.
+**16.** Created a News page that pulls recent news stories from an API request.